sevoigt/pymbs/doc/developer/index.rst

 This section provides some entry points for further development of PyMbs.

-Adding new code export targets
+Adding new code-export targets
 ------------------------------

 1. Implement the xxxPrinter.h and xxxPrinter.cpp for the export target.
 The printer converts the symbolic expressions to strings for the target.
 Usually the target languages don't have native linear algebra support.
-Thus the printer must incorporate the library that is used for the final code such as numpy arrays in Python.
+Thus the printer must incorporate the library that is used in the final code such as numpy arrays in Python.

 2. Implement the xxxWriter.h and the xxxWriter.cpp for the export target.